-Executive payments were generally aligned to the trend on the above performance chart.
-As Unitholders have benefited from Unit prices and distribution levels over the past five years, so too have the executive officers.
-The Trust's performance in 2023 was in line with the annual incentive plan and a correspondingly modest payment was made in respect of the short-term plan for 2022 in accordance with the Trust's incentive compensation plan.
-In 2023, incentive payments were above target because Trust and personal performance were also above target for the annual incentive plan.

-Total compensation value paid to all of the NEOs for the 2023 financial year was \$2.74, which amounts to 1.55% of Boardwalk's 2023 FFO (see Schedule "B" to this Circular) and 4.75% of Boardwalk's 2023 annual cash distributions to Unitholders.
+Executive compensation is generally aligned with the above performance chart; as Unitholders have benefited from Unit prices and distribution levels over the past five years, so too have the executive officers with total compensation increasing over the past five years.
+Total NEO compensation for the 2024 financial year was \$2.70 million, which amounts to 1.2% of Boardwalk's 2024 FFO and 3.9% of Boardwalk's 2024 annual cash distributions to Unitholders.

-In the medium to long-term, NEO compensation is directly impacted by stock price and distribution levels, as a large proportion of Boardwalk's executive compensation is awarded in Deferred Units with the expectation that these awards will increase or decrease in value as the Unit price and distribution levels move over time.
-In the 12 months ended December 31, 2023, Boardwalk's stock price increased by 44.33%, resulting in a corresponding increase in the value of NEO's previously awarded long-term incentives.
+In the medium- to long-term, NEO compensation is directly impacted by stock price and distribution levels, as a large proportion of Boardwalk's executive compensation is awarded in Deferred Units with the expectation that these awards will increase or decrease in value as the Unit price and distribution levels move over time.
+In the 12 months ended December 31, 2024, Boardwalk's stock price decreased by 9.94%, resulting in a corresponding decrease in the value of NEO's previously awarded long-term incentives.

 Boardwalk believes that the trend in Unit price and distribution levels are not the only meaningful basis on which to measure total NEO compensation awarded.
 As discussed above, Boardwalk is committed to a "pay-for-performance" philosophy that defines the relationship between compensation, business performance and the creation of sustainable Unitholder value.
-The total annual compensation paid to NEOs is meaningfully linked to stabilized FFO, NAV growth, total Unit return and other key performance indicators (see "Compensation Program Design" above) as the amount of compensation awarded to NEOs by the Board is directly impacted by Boardwalk's performance in these measures.
-As previously disclosed for the period from 2013 to 2015, Boardwalk's financial performance, especially in commodity-based economies such as Alberta, where approximately 62% of the Trust's portfolio was situated, trended in a positive direction.
-In 2016 and 2017, this trend was reversed, as FFO dropped by 12.6% and 15.8%, respectively, which reversed again in 2018, 2019, 2020, 2021, 2022 and 2023 with a 4.7%, 16.3%, 6.7%, 7.3% 4.8% and 15.2% increase, respectively, in FFO.
-Accordingly, the NEOs did not earn any incentive compensation prior to 2018 and increased incentive compensation for 2019, 2020, 2021, 2022 and 2023, whether in the form of STIP or LTIP.
+The total annual compensation paid to NEOs is meaningfully linked to stabilized FFO, NAV growth, total Unit return and other key performance indicators (see "Compensation Program Design" in this Circular), as the amount of compensation awarded to NEOs by the Board is directly impacted by Boardwalk's performance in these measures.
 The trend in total NEO cash compensation has generally followed the trend in FFO.